codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 ## Tool-specific configurations

-Although Codacy tries to detect which language is used on each source code file, some false positives may occur.
-The tools below support specific configurations to specify the language or language version used in the source code files that you're analyzing.
+By default, Codacy tries to detect which language is used on each source code file, and uses a default minimum token length for identifying duplicate blocks of code.
+However, some false positives may occur.

+The tools below support specifying the language or language version used in the source code files that you're analyzing, or tuning the code duplication detection strategy.

 ### Cppcheck